 Choose brands that start at 18 speeds, do not settle for less.

 Don’t forget about warranty and local support.
-Unless otherwise stated, the folding brands we carry have a 2 year warranty on frame and folding joints (Tern, Bickerton and Dahon offer 5 years while Bike Friday offer lifetime), so ask.
+Unless otherwise stated, the folding brands we sell have minimum 3 years warranty on frame and folding joints (Tern, Bickerton and Dahon offer 5 years while Bike Friday offer 10 years), so please check with our staff.

 We are here Monday to Saturday, 12 noon to 7pm (closed on Sundays and Public Holidays).
 Nothing beats spending some time to try, discuss and understand your choices before you buy.